Foundation¶

 What This Section Settles¶

-- when a proposed change is really policy or execution and should leave this package
+- when a proposed change is really evidence policy, runtime delivery, or lab consequence and should leave this package

 First Proof Check¶